maria-silvia/chat-on-rails/README.md

 	- views files (all the basic UI)
 	- route
 	- tests, fixtures, helper, jbuilder files
-- MESSAGE: Only model cause it needs less stuff
+- MESSAGE: creates only model, migration and tests

 - [ ] jbuilder